-$get_most_recent_snapshot() \rightarrow Optional[dataworkspaces.workspaces.SnapshotMetadata]$ abstract get_next_snapshot_number() \rightarrow int abstract get_snapshot_by_partial_hash(partial hash: str) → dataworkspaces.workspace.SnapshotMetadata
+$get\most\recent\snapshot() \rightarrow Optional[dataworkspaces.workspace.SnapshotMetadata]$ abstract get\next\snapshot\number() $\rightarrow$ int

 Helper function to return the metadata for the most recent snapshot (by timestamp).
-Returns None if no snapshot found abstract $get_snapshot_by_tag(tag: str) \rightarrow dataworkspaces.workspace.SnapshotMetadata$
+Returns None if no snapshot found dataworkspaces.workspace.SnapshotMetadata

 Return a number that can be used for this snapshot.
 For a given local copy of thw workspace, it is guaranteed to be unique and increasing.
 It is not guarenteed to be globally unique (need to combine with hostname to get that).